Chersonesus Cathedral: Building

-The author of the project of St. Vladimir Cathedral in Chersonese was academician David Grimm.
-According to his plan, the cathedral was built in Neo-Byzantine style.
-The construction took 15 years and was finished in 1874–1876, with the assistance of engineer M. Arnold.
-It was one of the biggest cathedrals in the Russian Empire (height – 36 m, total area – 1726 sq. m, dome diameter – 10,5 m) and could accommodate up to a thousand people.
+The Neo-Byzantine cathedral was designed by academician David Grimm.
+The cathedral was built between c.
+1859 to c.
+1874, with the assistance of engineer M. Arnold.
+It was one of the biggest cathedrals in the Russian Empire and could accommodate up to a thousand people.
+It was 36 m high, covered 1726 m2, and its single dome was 10.5 m in diameter.

 The building consists of a lower (winter) and upper (summer) church.

 The decoration of the church began on the eve of the 900th anniversary of the Baptism of Rus.
 It was not completed in time for this significant date, so on June 13, 1888, on the Memorial Day of Grand Prince St. Vladimir, only the lower church, dedicated to the Birth of Mary, was consecrated.
 That year the carved-wood iconostasis was placed in the church and the interior work on the upper church under the direction of architect Nikolay Chagin began.
 The painting and icons for the central iconostasis of the cathedral were made by academician Alexei Korzukhin.
 Furthermore, in the interior of the cathedral works executed in the 1850s by academician T. Neff, painter F. Riss, and icons made by I. Maikov and E. Sorokin were also used.
 Works in marble, such as the iconostasis of the upper church, the mosaic floor of the cathedral, and the marble balustrade along the soleas, were carried out by Italian masters J. Seppi and the Baskarini brothers.
 The consecration of the cathedral took place on October 17, 1891, though the final decorative design was completed only in 1894.

 As far back as 1859, the marble reliquary in the form of a Gospel with relics of Grand Prince St. Vladimir was passed from the Small Church of the Winter Palace in St. Petersburg to Chersonese.
 After the building of St. Vladimir Cathedral, his relics were placed in the lower church near the ruins of the ancient basilica.
 The list from the miracle-working Korsun icon of the Mother of God, which, according to legend, was brought from Chersonese by Vladimir the Great, is situated at the altar of the upper church.
 Altogether, the relics of 115 saints were translated to the cathedral.